Flummoxed by phonics? Here’s the what, why and how of phonics to help guide you and your child.

 • Encourage your child to look for words in the world around them, such as on street signs, shop signs, posters etc. Praise them for having a go at reading these words, and help them if necessary.

 By the time your child leaves nursery or reception, they will probably know quite a lot of phonics.
 They may be able to read simple words, straight forward short sentences and even a whole simple book!
-During year 1, they build on this knowledge and become more and more skilful and fluent at reading.
+During year one, they build on this knowledge and become more and more skilful and fluent at reading.

-Phase 5 of phonics usually takes the whole of year 1.
+Phase 5 of phonics usually takes the whole of year one.
 This is because it includes a very large number of different sounds and letter patterns.
 There is a lot for children to learn at this stage – but with good teaching and your support, it needn’t be confusing!

 In earlier phases, children learnt one sound for each letter pattern.
 They found out that ‘ai’ makes the sound ‘ay’, and ‘oa’ makes the sound ‘oh’.
 In Phase 5, they learn that there are other ways of making an ‘ay’ sound – for example, the letters ‘ay’ as in ‘day’, or ‘ey’ as in ‘they’, or ‘a-e’ as in ‘game’.